KrishnaTSasi/CODEALPHA_2/README.md

 * Estimated Labour Participation Rate (%): Percentage of people in the labor force
 * Area: Type of area (Urban or Rural)

+## Tools Used

+* Python (Pandas, Plotly, Seaborn, Matplotlib)
+* Jupyter/Colab for code execution and visualization

- Steps and Procedure
+## Steps and Procedure

- 1. Data Preprocessing
+## 1. Data Preprocessing

 * Load the CSV data
 * Convert date columns to datetime format
 * Rename columns for consistency
 * Extract month/year for time-series analysis

- 2. Exploratory Data Analysis & Visualizations
+## 2. Exploratory Data Analysis & Visualizations

  a.
 Unemployment Rate Over Time by Area